EasyGroup

-EasyGroup Ltd (styled as easyGroup) is a British multinational venture capital conglomerate founded in 1998 and privately owned by Sir Stelios Haji-Ioannou.
-It is headquartered in London, UK.
+EasyGroup Ltd (styled as easyGroup, or simply easy) is a British multinational venture capital conglomerate founded in 1998.
+It is headquartered in London, United Kingdom and privately owned by Stelios Haji-Ioannou.

+Corporate affairs

 Overview

+The company was established to expand the "easy" brand following the launch of easyJet in 1995.
+The first use of "easy" after easyJet was the EasyInternetcafé established in June 1999, followed by easyRentacar in 2000 which was renamed to easyCar in 2000.
 The group is registered in the Cayman Islands, but operates from its office in Kensington, London.
-The company was established to expand the "easy" brand following the successful launch of EasyJet in 1995.
-The first use of "easy" after EasyJet was the EasyInternetcafé established in June 1999.
-This was followed in 2000 with the establishment of EasyRentacar, later renamed EasyCar.

 easyGroup is the holding company controlling the "easy" family of brands.
-Through its wholly owned subsidiary EasyGroup IP Licensing Ltd, the company licences the Easy brand to other businesses.
-From 2012 to 2017, easyGroup also licensed the Fastjet brand to the low-cost African airline.
-The easyGroup of companies have a complex structure that contains elements of a generic conglomerate and a keiretsu, and sometimes it simply licences its brand. easyGroup publishes brand guidelines for all Easy companies to follow, together with the company's brand values:
+Through its wholly owned subsidiary easyGroup IP Licensing Ltd, the company licences the easy brand to other businesses.
+The easyGroup of companies have a complex structure that contains elements of a generic conglomerate and a keiretsu, and sometimes it simply licences its brand. easyGroup publishes brand guidelines for all easy companies to follow.

 The easyGroup logo is known for its distinctive orange colour, Pantone 021.
-The logo adopts the Cooper Black font, with lower case used for the "easy" part of the business name.